asmcleod/EigenProbe/README.md

 * The easiest way to obtain `EigenProbe` (for now) is to clone this repository onto your local machine.  `Eigenprobe` is a self-contained all-python package that can be scripted or utilized interactively in a [Jupyter notebook](https://jupyter.org).

-* `EigenProbe` has the following python package dependencies; the following versions are sufficient to use `EigenProbe` effectively.
+* `EigenProbe` has the following most important python package dependencies; the following versions are sufficient to use `EigenProbe` effectively.

 ```
 numpy:         1.26.4